wenshen/hare/README.md

 Then the player may regulate the vehicles using tolls.

-The data logs can be found in the "~/hare/data" directory.
-Customerization of the game is available by changing the parameters in the file "4nodes.txt" under the directory of "~/hare/game".
+The data logs can be found in the "/hare/data" directory.
+Customerization of the game is available by changing the parameters in the file "4nodes.txt" under the directory of "/hare/game".

-For inquiries, please send me an email via wen [at] wenshum.com.
+For inquiries, please send me an email via w [at] wshen.net.